How Do You Find Molar Heat Capacity

 Q: What is the difference between heat capacity and specific heat capacity?
 A: Heat capacity is the amount of heat required to raise the temperature of an object or substance by one degree Celsius, while specific heat capacity is the amount of heat required to raise the temperature of one gram of a substance by one degree Celsius.
 Molar heat capacity is the amount of heat required to raise the temperature of one mole of a substance by one degree Celsius.

 Q: Why is Cp greater than Cv for gases?
 A: At constant pressure, some of the heat added goes into doing work against the external pressure, while at constant volume, all the heat added goes into increasing the internal energy of the substance.
-Therefore, Cp is greater than Cv for gases.
+Which means, Cp is greater than Cv for gases.

 Q: Can molar heat capacity be negative?
 A: No, molar heat capacity cannot be negative.
 It represents the amount of heat required to raise the temperature of a substance, which is always a positive value.